-The Assistant Dean may consult and collaborate with other Law School employees as appropriate and on a need-to-know basis and shall have the authority to contact law enforcement officials and behavioral health consultants as necessary.
-The Assistant Dean is authorized to
+The Assistant Dean may consult and collaborate with other UNH Law School employees as appropriate and on a need-to-know basis and shall have the authority to contact law enforcement officials and behavioral health consultants as necessary.
+The Assistant Dean is authorized to designate a Behavior Intervention Team (BIT) to assist in addressing the issue.
+The Team may use a variety of tools to mitigate a safety or other risk.
+The Assistant Dean shall consult with appropriate law school administrators to;

-- a) Coordinate a response to the situation, - b) Determine what to communicate to others affected by the situation, and - c) Determine if and how the community will be notified of action steps being taken.
+- a) Coordinate a response to the situation; - b) Determine what to communicate to others affected by the situation; and - c) Determine if and how the community will be notified of action steps being taken.

-Information dissemination will be based on a need-to-know determination by the BIT Team that balances privacy and safety interests.
+Information dissemination will be based on a need-to-know determination by the BIT Team who will balance privacy with safety interests.